 and stroll through here for 30 minutes or less and you’re guaranteed a show.
 The park is always packed with colorful characters, artists, musicians, street performers, people walking dogs, all talking to each other or to themselves.
 Or if you’re craving a quieter moment, there’s plenty of lawn space to picnic, read, and spend time outside with friends.
 Dog watching at the dog park is always fun, too.
 Just remember the cardinal rule and hang by the gate if you choose that activity: “no dogs without people, no people without dogs.”

 You down with I-C-P?!
 You should be!
 The International Center of Photography recently moved into a sprawling new space in the Lower East Side, a straight shot down The Bowery from the hotel.
 The museum is centered around the history, process, and future of imagemaking through an incredible collection of exhibitions, educational programs and workshops.
 The museum is back open through timed tickets

 , or you can snag free tickets with your room here

 You don’t have to venture far to scope out NYC’s famed street art scene!
-This year, The Standard, East Village has commissioned an art installation by celebrated Ukrainian artist WAONE.
-The mural, titled “From Legend to Discovery”, represents the resilience, life, and spirit of the Ukrainian community.
-Stroll by our East 5th Street wall (bordering The Garden) to see it for yourself.
+The Standard, East Village has commissioned an art installation by Brooklyn-based queer artist Rahm Bowen.
+The mural, titled “Beyond the Horizon of Time”, reflects seven figures, each in a color apart of the rainbow flag, showcasing the full spectrum of the LGBTQIA+ community.
+Stroll by the NO BAR wall to see it for yourself.

 Want more?
 Yes, you do.
-Subscribe to The Standard to get it delivered to your inbox, including up to 25% off on your first stay.
-From new property openings and hotel updates to special offers and fun happenings, you'll get it all first.
+While we're on it, subscribe to The Standard to get it all delivered to your inbox, including up to 15% off on your first stay.
+Last but definitively not least, make sure you follow our Instagram for additional updates, specials and happenings.